quiet-node/CSC-365/Assignment1/yelp-app/yelp-backend/README.md

 SELECT * FROM business_model;
 ```

-### Attention
+## Attention

-- because the categories are too big, make sure to change the categories column data type to longblob
+because the categories are too big, make sure to change the categories column data type to longblob

 ```
-ALTER TABLE table_name MODIFY LONGBLOB
+ALTER TABLE yelp MODIFY categories LONGBLOB;
 ```

 ### Make sure springboot-demo-II/backend/src/main/resources/application.properties is filled with: